afterlogic/aurora-module-change-password-in-mail-server-database-plugin/README.md

 Also, be sure to enable password change frontend module by setting **Disabled** to **false** in `data/settings/modules/ChangePasswordWebclient.config.json` file.

 # License
-This module is licensed under AGPLv3 license if free version of the product is used or AfterLogic Software License if commercial version of the product was purchased.
+This module is licensed under AGPLv3 license if free version of the product is used or Afterlogic Software License if commercial version of the product was purchased.